classmethod() is an inbuilt function in Python, which returns a class method for a given function.

 - It can modify a class state that would apply across all the instances of the class.
-For example it can modify a class variable that will be applicable to all the instances.
+For example, it can modify a class variable that would be applicable to all the instances.

 In the below example we use a

-classmethod() to check if a person is adult or not.
+classmethod() to check if a person is an adult or not.

 21 22 True

 - Python | Functions | Question 5